Pablineee/A2_iOS_Pablo_101153741/README.md

 # iOS Product Management App

-A product management system implemented with th use of Swift, SwiftUI, and Core Data.
+A product management system implemented with the use of Swift, SwiftUI, and Core Data.

 ## Screenshots